sukrit007/rest-template/README.md

 rest-template
 =============

-This is a template showing Restful Interface.
+This is a maven-adrch type showing Restful Interface.